ABC draws more viewers to Emmy awards broadcast

-LOS ANGELES (Reuters) - Sunday night’s Emmys telecast on ABC attracted a bigger audience than a year earlier as viewers watched new psychological thriller “Homeland” secure major wins and shut out acclaimed drama “Mad Men.”
+LOS ANGELES, Sept 24 (Reuters) - Sunday night’s Emmys telecast on ABC attracted a bigger audience than a year earlier as viewers watched new psychological thriller “Homeland” secure major wins and shut out acclaimed drama “Mad Men.”

 The television industry’s highest honors grabbed an average of 13.2 million viewers, according to Nielsen data.
 The audience was 6 percent larger than the 12.4 million who tuned in a year ago when Fox broadcast the awards, Walt Disney-owned ABC said.